 Continuous Chemical Balance

 Getting your swimming pool chemicals just right can make you feel as if you’re back in a high school chemistry class.
 There’s likely to be plenty of trial and error as you try to get the chlorine and pH to their optimal levels.
+But don’t be discouraged.
+Keep good notes and track your levels.
+Over time, you will figure out what your pool needs, and the balancing process will get faster and easier.

+When your pool is extra dirty, you may need to shock it by adding extra chlorine.
 Shocking a pool removes irritants that cause cloudy water and strong odors.
 Specialty shock products will also add an extra layer of protection against algae while also balancing the pool water’s pH level.

 Extra shock treatments may be required in the event of heavy rains, high temperatures, extra swimmers in the pool, or other situations.